Updated: 10 September 2021

 Some airlines are giving out packs of hand sanitiser and masks, but either way, it’s best to make sure you have a good supply of your own.

 Essential if you have a neighbour who falls asleep with their overhead light on.
 Sure they can sleep with the light on but not me!
 These eye masks are super soft and comfortable for long haul flights.
 They’re also blackout so that annoying neighbour’s overhead light shouldn’t interfere.

 #12 Ear plugs

-I prefer to take off my headphones while sleeping as it’s more comfortable, so I always bring earplugs.
-I also have spares for the hotel I’m staying in, just in case I don’t have a quiet room.
+I prefer to take off my headphones while sleeping as it’s more comfortable, so I always bring ear plugs whenever I’m on a long flight where I’ll sleep.
+I also keep them for the hotel I’m staying in, just in case I don’t have a quiet room.